Slashgear/personal-blog/content/posts/stop-dev-to.md

 # TL;DR

 > I don't think Dev.to is a problem but how authors use it.
 Authors should not post their content only on dev.to.
+You should not publish content on Dev.to.
+You should **share** content on Dev.to.

 ## "But in fact, what's your problem with Dev.to ?"